cannanieltf/flurry/README.md

 * _10 bits for sequence = 2^10 = 1024 ids per millisecond per worker you can support._

 _You can tune your time, worker, sequence support as needed for your application_

+## Running in Docker

+Flurry allows you to run the service inside a docker container.
+All the files needed to build the Docker container are inside the ./docker/ directory.
+A default application.conf is placed here to be used to configure your flurry containers.
+If you wish to change the template modify docker/application.conf.

+1. docker build -t username/flurry .
+2. docker run -d -P -e WORKER_ID=1 --name flurry-1 username/flurry
+3. docker port flurry-1 # Find the port on which Docker exposed flurry-1
+4. Connect clients to port found above

+## Running in fleetctl

+Flurry has been set up to run inside a CoreOS system using fleetctl.

+1. cd systemd/
+2. fleetctl start flurry@{1..10} # Starts 10 isntances of flurry
+3. fleetctl start flurry-discovery@{1..10} # Starts dicovery services that register the flurry service with etcd
+4. fleetctl start flurry-example@1 # Starts a consumer that will query etcd for flurry endpoints and then use them to print IDs until killed